Insite Facades was engaged by Aspec Construction to deliver a large complicated terracotta tile rainscreen project for Kings School in Remuera.

 Our own Magni telescopic handler equipment was used for the challenging installation methodology to lift and install the terracotta baguettes to predefined bolted position between I-beams.
 The final result delivered a stunning facade/rainscreen solution on one of Auckland's iconic educational facilities.

-Kings School deserved the accolade of Auckland Architecture Awards Winner 2018, click to view article on the NZIA website.
+Kings School deserved the accolade of Auckland Architecture Awards Winner 2018, click to view the article on the NZIA website.